connorrothschild/v4/src/routes/project/compas.md

 # Project images

-<Image style="box-shadow: none" src="/images/projects/compas/mac-1.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="74%"></Image>
+<Image style="box-shadow: none;" src="/images/project/compas/mac-1.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="74%"></Image>
-<Image style="box-shadow: none" src="/images/projects/compas/phone-1.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="22%"></Image>
+<Image style="box-shadow: none;" src="/images/project/compas/phone-1.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="22%"></Image>

-<Image style="box-shadow: none" src="/images/projects/compas/phone-2.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="22%"></Image>
+<Image style="box-shadow: none;" src="/images/project/compas/phone-2.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="22%"></Image>
-<Image style="box-shadow: none" src="/images/projects/compas/mac-2.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="74%"></Image>
+<Image style="box-shadow: none;" src="/images/project/compas/mac-2.png" alt="Project image for the project 'Are You Smarter Than COMPAS?'" width="74%"></Image>